 There is a sense that the user is achieving goals merely by gaining followers on Twitter or generating Re-Tweets.
 There is no actual, tangible benefit for most users, however, it’s merely a system that has been developed to A) gain marketshare and attention through a feedback loop generated through gamification & B) push advertising.
 It’s great for corporations and advertisers – but poses ethical and sociological issues for its average users.
 From Heather Chaplin at Slate:

 There’s no wonder corporations are so excited about turning the world into a game.
 One of the movement’s central insights is that a sense of accomplishment sometimes feels more meaningful than a paycheck—think about how eager FarmVille players are to rack up currency, or the success of Foursquare in encouraging people to go back to restaurants to receive virtual badges and titles.
 At a Google Tech Talk last year, Zichermann gushed about the low-cost opportunities this creates for business.
 He was particularly excited by Zynga’s collaboration with 7-Eleven, a deal in which people could buy FarmVille credits along with a Slurpee.
 FarmVille credits didn’t get you the Slurpee, Zichermann explained excitedly.
 Rather, customers paid real dollars for the virtual currency.
 “It’s all money in and no money out!” he cried.

 That’s a very broad, generalized overview that I hope will shed some light to others about the underlying structure of the Twitter system.
 If it generates some real discussion about the use of Twitter – even better.
-This isn’t to say Twitter is all bad, I can think of 3 generalized uses for the service.
-But considering the length of this article, I think I’ll put those up on the shelf and return to them at a later date.
+This isn’t to say Twitter is all bad, but considering the length of this article, I think I’ll put those up on the shelf and return to them at a later date.
 The real question is whether you are getting legitimate use out of Twitter or are you just being played?
 You might want to look at Dan Harris’ answer over at the China Law Blog.